Megumi Hirose: Political career

 In 2012, she gave a speech to the United Nations General Assembly on the "Status and situation of women in Japan".
-On November 27th, in 2021, the Liberal Democratic Party Iwate Prefecture Union announced that it would endorse Hirose to contest the 2022 Councillors election in Iwate.
+On November 27, in 2021, the Liberal Democratic Party Iwate Prefecture Union announced that it would endorse Hirose to contest the 2022 Councillors election in Iwate.

 She was elected in 2022, defeating incumbent Councillor Eiji Kidoguchi and three other minor party candidates by a margin of around 20k votes.
 She became the first female Councillor from Iwate.
 The election signaled a defeat for Ichirō Ozawa, who originated from the prefecture.
 She joined the Shikōkai faction in 2023.

 Political positions

-She is on the right-wing of the party, and strictly opposes same-sex marriage.
+She is on the right wing of the party, and strictly opposes same-sex marriage.
 She supports modifying Article 9 of the Japanese Constitution to give more strength to the military, and believes that South Korea must give up more concessions when it comes to negotiations over the existence of comfort women.
 She also supports increasing the use of nuclear power.

 Controversies

 Relationship with Unification Church

-In May of 2022, she is said to have visited a church in Morioka City at the invitation of supporters of the former Unification Church and greeted the person in charge.
+In May 2022, she is said to have visited a church in Morioka City at the invitation of supporters of the former Unification Church and greeted the person in charge.
 Regarding the matter, the executive director of Hirose's office said, "We had no idea that this was an organization with problems such as inspirational marketing and donations."